Free Digital Guide to the Museum

 Arrival & Check-In

-Your tour guide(s) will meet you inside the 1846 New Studio shortly after your arrival time.
+Your tour guide(s) will meet you at the Cole Center shortly after your arrival time.
 If you are running late on the date of your visit, please call us at 518-943-7465 ext.
-109. We recommend that you allow 2 hours for your entire visit so that you may enjoy the special exhibition in the 1846 New Studio, the Main House, the Storehouse Studio, the Shop, and the Grounds.
+109. Our Group Tours are approximately 75 minutes.
+We recommend that you allow 2 hours for your entire visit so that you may enjoy remaining time to self-guide throughout the Site and visit our Cole Center & Shop.

 rootGroup Visits